datacommonsorg/docsite/api/rest/v2/troubleshooting.md

 {}
 ```

 Sometimes your query might return an empty result.
-This is most commonly seen when the value provided for a parameter is misspelled or doesn't exist.
+This is most commonly seen when the value provided for a query parameter is misspelled or doesn't exist.
 Make sure the values you are passing for parameters are spelled correctly.

 ## Marshaling errors